-Submission must be received from the local sponsor no later than June 1st.
+Submission must be received from the Local Sponsor no later than June 1st.
 Sponsors may establish separate deadlines for Trail Maintenance Entities (TMEs).
+To be eligible to receive Snowmobile Trail Grant funds, a COMPLETE APPLICATION MUST BE EMAILED BY JUNE 1st.

-What requires Approval?
+What requires approval?

 Approval from the New York State Office of Parks, Recreation and Historic Preservation (OPRHP) Snowmobile Unit is necessary for any Local Sponsors requesting funding for TRAIL CHANGE or NEW TRAIL requests.
-Trail Change Request categories include GPS data update(s) and/or correction(s), trail reroute(s), trail reclassification (Secondary to Corridor/Corridor to Secondary or Class A to Class B/Class B to Class A), or trail reassignment (change of TME change related to the transfer of trail responsibility).
+Trail Change Request categories include GPS data update(s) and/or correction(s), trail reroute(s), trail reclassification (Secondary to Corridor/Corridor to Secondary or Class A to Class B/Class B to Class A), or trail reassignment (change of TME related to the transfer of trail responsibility).